dorukayhan/gestalt-grimoire/README.md

 # Gestalt Grimoire

 Here's yet another chat command engine for Twitch.
-It exists solely because I couldn't be bothered to learn [advanced Nightbot sorcery](https://docs.nightbot.tv/commands/variableslist).
+It exists because making an entire chatbot seemed (and in fact is) more fun than mastering Nightbot's eval().

 <sup>It also makes for nice "I know server-side JS!" cred.</sup>

 ## Usage

-Note that this thing's development is "it works on my machine"-driven and may or may not work on yours.
-Make sure you at least have your favorite JS runtime's latest version I guess?

 ### Installing and running

+0. Have the latest Node.js Current or a JS runtime compatible with it
 1. `git clone git@github.com:dorukayhan/gestalt-grimoire.git && cd gestalt-grimoire && npm install || yarn install || pnpm install || bun install --no-save`
 2. Create an account for the bot and make it a mod in your chat
 3. Follow the [Twurple bot example](https://twurple.js.org/docs/examples/chat/basic-bot.html)'s instructions to get an access token.
 Use `http://localhost` as the redirect URI, `chat:read+chat:edit+channel:moderate` as the scope, and `curl -X POST https://id.twitch.tv/oauth2/token?client_id=FILL_IN&client_secret=FILL_IN&code=YEP&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost` for the part of the OAuth flow that requires leaving your browser